sourcebroker/deployer-instance/README.rst

 What does it do?
 ----------------

-Library that allows to manage instances for deployer.
+Library with some helper methods to manage instances for deployer.

-**NOTE!
-Its tested only with Deployer 4.3.1!**
+Used by deployer-extended, deployer-extended-media and deployer-extended-database.

 Changelog